 This solution addresses Key Issue #2: Edge Relocation.

-In this solution the AMF gets updated EAS End-Point Address information from AF when Applications are migrated, or End-Point address are re-allocated.
-The AF communicates this to the AMF via a NEF Specific Parameter Provisioning Service.
+In this solution the PCF gets updated EAS End-Point Address information from AF when Applications are migrated, or End-Point address are re-allocated.
+The AF communicates this to the PCF via a NEF Specific Parameter Provisioning Service.
 The AF pushes the new (i.e., changed) EAS End-Point Address to the UDM via the NEF.
-If the External Parameter provisioning procedure is successful as described in 23.502, clause 4.15.6.2, the UDM notifies the NF (e.g., the AMF) the new EAS End-Point Address information.
+If the External Parameter provisioning procedure is successful as described in 23.502, clause 4.15.6.2, the UDM notifies the NF (e.g., the PCF) the new EAS End-Point Address information.

-The AMF determines whether the new EAS End-point Address should be pushed to the UE or it can wait.
-The AMF may, in addition to current considerations outlined in 3GPP TS 23.502, clause 4.2.4 (UE Configuration Update) take into account, whether the application and the particular UE context warrants an immediate update, or the update can be delayed till the UE contacts the 5GC again, e.g., through a Mobility Registration procedure.
+When the PCF decides to update UP policies to reflect the EAS end-point change, the PCF determines whether the new EAS End-point Address should be pushed to the UE or it can wait.
+The PCF may, in addition to current considerations outlined in 3GPP TS 23.502, clause 4.2.4.3 (UE Configuration Update procedure for transparent UE Policy delivery) take into account, whether the application and the particular UE context (e.g., UE location) warrants an immediate update, or the update can be delayed till the UE contacts the 5GC again, e.g., through a Mobility Registration procedure.

 6.X.2 Procedures